I’ll admit it—I’ve been head-over-heels in love with Pinterest for years.

 Having more pinnable images for your blog posts increases the potential for someone clicking and heading back to your blog or website.

-If you don’t want your blog post looking super cluttered with giant Pinterest-worthy images, you can use this “secret code” of the blogger world to hide the images within your blog post:
+If you don’t want your blog post looking super cluttered with giant Pinterest-worthy images all over the place, you can hide the images within the blog post with these step-by-step instructions.

 This makes it so you don’t see the images in the post itself, but the images will still show up as photo options when you go to save the post on Pinterest.